Setting up Your IDE

 If your installed JDK version is lower then 1.5 or none is installed, see below on how to install one.

-- To install JDK 1.6, download and install JDK 6 Update X
+- To install a JDK, download and install JDK 6 Update X

-- Download and unzip the latest XAP release from the downloads page.
+- Download and unzip the latest GigaSpaces product release from the downloads page.